 Option with more advantages might be a solution implemented separately, like Viprion by F5 Networks.

-Products of this company don’t impose specific requirements for organisation of the carrier’s network, it absolutely doesn’t matter, what the network is built on – whether it is Cisco, HP, Huawei or anything else.
-They perform a certain task, i.e. to translate network addresses, and make it fast, safe and for a quite reasonable price (F5 Networking Viprion Chassis CGNAT C2200 2-Slot Chassis AC Power with blade B2100 costs 3 mln roubles).
-Software of this equipment is designed for certain component parts of the hardware platform, which makes its combined operation stable enough.
-It’s like Mac or MacBook by Apple: component parts are standard, but since MacOS is optimised exactly for them — operation is perfect.
+Products of this company don’t impose specific requirements for the organization of the carrier’s network, it absolutely doesn’t matter, what the network is built on – whether it is Cisco, HP, Huawei or anything else.
+They perform a certain task, i.e. to translate network addresses, and make it fast, safe and for a quite reasonable price (F5 Networking Viprion Chassis CGNAT C2200 2-Slot Chassis AC Power with blade B2100 costs 40 000 dollars).
+The software of this equipment is designed for certain component parts of the hardware platform, which makes its combined operation stable enough.
+It’s like Mac or MacBook by Apple: component parts are standard, but since MacOS is optimized exactly for them — operation is perfect.

 Let’s move to the program and virtualized solutions on x-86 platform.